Severe Thunderstorm Warning issued for Sedgwick by NWS - News Break

 Severe Thunderstorm Warning issued for Sedgwick by NWS

-Effective: 2021-05-26 18:45:00 MDT Expires: 2021-05-26 19:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 100 AM MDT for northeastern Colorado.
-For your protection move to an interior room on the lowest floor of a building.
-Target Area: Sedgwick The National Weather Service in Denver Colorado has issued a * Severe Thunderstorm Warning for Eastern Sedgwick County in northeastern Colorado * Until 730 PM MDT. * At 645 PM MDT, a severe thunderstorm was located near Julesburg, moving east at 35 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2021-05-27 00:04:00 CDT Expires: 2021-05-27 01:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Sedgwick The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Sedgwick County in south central Kansas * Until 100 AM CDT. * At 1204 AM CDT, a severe thunderstorm was located near Eisenhower National Airport, or 6 miles southeast of Goddard, moving northeast at 30 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Hail damage to vehicles is expected. * Locations impacted include Julesburg.
-HAIL...1.00IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near Eisenhower National Airport around 1210 AM CDT.
+West Wichita and South Wichita around 1215 AM CDT.
+Downtown Wichita around 1220 AM CDT.
+Other locations in the path of this severe thunderstorm include Maize, Eastborough, East Wichita, Northeast Wichita, Park City, Valley Center, Bel Aire and Kechi.
+This includes the following highways Interstate 135 between Mile Markers 0 and 22.
+Interstate 35 between Mile Markers 34 and 54.
+HAIL...0.75IN WIND...60MPHalerts.weather.gov